User0332/reveriehacks/README.md

 ![Channels](readme-assets/viewchannels.png)

-Here you are presented with buttons for 5 subjects, and upon select Math, we can view the threads/questions asked in that channel.
+Here you are presented with buttons for 5 subjects, and upon selecting Math, we can view the threads/questions asked in that channel.

 ![Math Channel](readme-assets/viewchannel.png)